-The Combined Transportation, Emergency & Communications Center (CTECC) is located on Old Manor Road in Austin.
-CTECC is a centralized public safety facility sustaining the operations of shared, critical emergency communications and transportation management for the region.
-Functionality includes public safety dispatch, transit dispatch, and TxDOT TMC operations.
+The Combined Transportation,

+Emergency & Communications Center

+(CTECC) is located on Old Manor Road

+in Austin.
+CTECC is a centralized

+public safety facility sustaining the

+operations of shared, critical

+emergency communications and

 Figure 9 - Traffic management operators at CTECC use CCTV cameras, DMS and other transportation technologies to promote safety and mobility in the Region.